 This creamy paleo tuscan chicken is a super-tasty one-skillet meal that’s perfect for weeknights and full of flavor!
 Boneless, skinless chicken thighs are seared and cooked with a creamy sauce packed with spinach and sun-dried tomatoes.
 Paleo, dairy-free, Whole30, and Keto friendly!

 One-skillet dinners make my ain’t-no-time-momma heart sing.
-That’s a real thing, of course.
+That’s a real thing, of course!

 And by “heart singing” I just mean I feel approximately 15% less stressed out by the chaos of life when I know I can make dinner in just one skillet.
-I’m sure there’s at least a few of you ladies out there who can relate!

 When there’s only one skillet needed to cook dinner from start to finish, it gives me hope that I can, in fact, make it to 9pm without a complete meltdown.
-Not anything to take lightly – we need these one-skillet meals.

-It’s a creamy Tuscan chicken that’s totally dairy-free, paleo, gluten-free and packed with veggies!
 It’s relatively low in carbs as well, with the only carb source really being the sun-dried tomatoes.

 If you’d like an even lower-carb keto option, you can always use fewer sun dried tomatoes.